ericvolp12/bsky-experiments/README.md

 $ docker-compose up --build -d
 ```

-The only dependencies required for this is Docker.
+The only dependency required for this is Docker.

+### Metrics

+Metrics and debug routes exist at `{host}:6060/metrics` and `{host}:6060/debug/pprof/{profile}` for Prometheus metrics on data consumed and `pprof`-based memory and CPU profiling of the graph-builder.